asachanmanchoi/Transformer-based-Sequential-Recommendation-System/meeting/fifth/README.md

 <img align="left" src="https://user-images.githubusercontent.com/21071046/34905432-7103a7e6-f8ac-11e7-9db7-a33f288e131c.png" width="4%">Note

-    - We will preprocess these data in JSON format.
+    - We will preprocess these data in JSON format and add category.
     - You need to preprocess this data locally because Google Colab requires file uploading, which will consume a lot of time based on our cases.

 ## Repository